 What is LLC Domestication

 What is an LC domestication?
 It is the legal process of changing the LLC’s domicile.
 Practically, you move your LLC’s charter from one state to another through the LLC domestication process after changing your state of residence.

 In other words, LLC domestication allows your LLC to change the governing laws of your LLC.
 LLC domesticating allows you to maintain previous business contracts and employees.

-Moreover, you do not need to change bank accounts, credit rating, and tax ID number (also known as EIN).
+Moreover, you do not need to change bank accounts, credit ratings, and tax ID number (also known as EIN).

 Since your business will only be located in one state after LLC domestication, you won’t have to worry about double filings and meeting the LLC requirements of both states.

 Fun Fact: An LLC domestication is not the only way to move your LLC to another state.
-It is just one of the process of moving your LLC.
+It is just one of the processes of moving your LLC.

 States that Allow LLC Domestication

 Despite the popularity of LLC domestication for moving an LLC from one state to another, not all states allow the domestication of an LLC.

 Which state allows domesticating your LLC?
 There are many though.
 To date, only 37 states have enacted laws authorizing business domestication, including LLCs, corporations, and other legal entities, into their jurisdiction.